In This Guide

 Typical Pricing Models in Australia

 Prices below are Brisbane/Australia ranges, ex GST.
-Your spend depends on user count, device mix, and hours.
+Your actual spend depends on user count, device mix, and hours of cover.

 Simple scenarios: